dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

    We are frequently passing acts to encourage manufactures, but the most effectual encouragement would be, to banish the practice of paper money.
-   We have the experience of the New England states before us, which is preferable' to all the reasoning that can be offered on the subject.
+   We have the experience of the New England states before us, which is preferable to all the reasoning that can be offered on the subject.

    An independent country and paper money is a ridiculous connection.
 It is a weak, flimsy, idle system of government.
 We have as good a chance as other nations to share in the current coin of the world, gold and silver, did those who exercise the power of government understand it.

+   *April 17*th.
 COMMON SENSE.

-   April 17th.

-   ON THE ADVANTAGES OF A PUBLIC BANK
+   No. IV.

+   *On the Advantages of a PUBLIC BANK.*

+   from the *Pennsylvania Packet*, June 20, 1786.

-   IF the experience of other countries on the science of Banking be a matter worth attending to, there can be no hesitation in pronouncing in favor of a well-regulated public Bank.
+   IF the experience of other countries on the science of Banking be a matter worth attending to, there can be no hesitation in pronouncing in favour of a well-regulated public Bank.
 I shall therefore introduce this part of the subject by taking a concise view of the conduct of other nations on this subject.